By Kaline Hamadi

 To see more information on legislation and conversations by leaders in the international community seeking #JusticeforJamal, see the NIF Panel Report on the event hosted by the Project on Middle East Democracy, Human Rights Watch, and others by clicking here.

-For a video of Jamal speaking at our NIF exclusive event “Yemen: The Forgotten War”, click here.
+For a video of Jamal speaking at the NIF exclusive event “Yemen: The Forgotten War”, click here.